iterative/dvc.org/static/docs/commands-reference/push.md

 ```

 The directory `.dvc/cache` is the local cache, while `../vault/recursive` is the
-remote cache.
-This listing clearly shows the local cache has more files in it
+remote storage – a "local remote" in this case.
+This listing shows the local
-than the remote cache.
-Therefore `new` literally means that new files exist in
-the local cache compared to the remote.
+cache having more files in it than the remote does (which is what `new` means).

 Next we can upload part of the data from the local cache to a remote using the
 command `dvc push --with-deps STAGE.dvc`.
 Remember that `--with-deps` searches
 backwards from the DVC-file `targets` to locate files to upload, and does not
 upload files in subsequent stages.

-After doing that we can inspect the remote cache again:
+After doing that we can inspect the remote storage again:

 ```dvc
 $ tree ../vault/recursive